-Year-Round Shelter
+Hillsboro Shelter

 Vea el Proyecto de Refugio de Todo el Año en español.

-The shelter project is made possible thanks to use of the property owned by the City of Hillsboro and funding provided by Washington County’s allocation of Metro's Supportive Housing Services Measure as well as state and federal support.
+The Hillsboro Shelter is possible thanks to use of the property owned by the City of Hillsboro and funding provided by Washington County’s allocation of Metro's Supportive Housing Services Measure as well as state and federal support.
+Once open, the shelter will be operated by Project Homeless Connect (PHC).

 Community Engagement

-Nearby residents and businesses are invited to review and share feedback on the drafted Neighborhood Plan – an agreement made by Project Homeless Connect and Washington County to ensure the shelter location is a supportive neighbor.
+The Hillsboro shelter's Neighborhood Plan is an agreement made by Project Homeless Connect and Washington County to ensure the shelter location is a supportive neighbor and guide communication and collaborative problem-solving.

-August 7 Community Meeting
+Community Meeting

 Spanish interpretation was provided.
 See the Spanish recording & PowerPoint presentation on Conéctate Hillsboro.

-Focus Groups & Survey
+Focus Groups & Community-Wide Survey

 The City’s previous community engagement through stakeholder focus groups and a community-wide survey has informed: